WEST STOCKBRIDGE -- Opponents of a plan to turn the historic Williamsville Inn into a juvenile drug treatment facility have prevailed.

 The facility was not a detox center, Erwin stressed; patients would begin treatment there after detoxification.

 Foy and Lifflander both pointed out that there were few, if any, juvenile treatment centers east of the Mississippi River.
-Such a facility was needed in this part of the country, said Foy.

 Many residents said they agreed in principal, but they objected to placing the center in the middle of an area that had been residential for generations.
 Even the inn itself, many said, was deemed less a business than a family enterprise.